Let an arbitrary vector field $\mathbf{v}$ be given. The ansatz

 This is seven orders of magnitude stronger than the synoptic-scale vorticity tendency.
 This mechanism is important for the formation of tornadoes.
 The rotation term is all the more effective,

-In the barotropic case, the solenoid term is omitted and the vertical shear of the horizontal wind is ignored (see section 13.8).
+In the barotropic case, the solenoid term drops out; if one moreover neglects the vertical shear of the horizontal wind (see Sect.
+13.8), it follows

 This is the so-called barotropic vorticity equation.
 In the case of incompressibility, especially in the case of SWEs, $\nabla\cdot\mathbf{v} = 0$, from which it follows